 The framework we use to calculate and report our greenhouse gas emissions is the world’s most widely utilized standard for an organization’s carbon footprint: The Greenhouse Gas Protocol Corporate Standard.
 According to the standard, CO2 emissions are calculated in three categories: Scope 1 (direct process emissions), Scope 2 (indirect emissions from the generation of purchased energy), and Scope 3 (all remaining emission sources).
 We have done the calculations with a tool provided by the Greenhouse Gas Protocol.

-In 2018, our baseline year, we calculated our Scope 1 and 2 emissions entirely and of the Scope 3 we calculated logistics and travel, excluding manufacturing.
-As our goal is to be carbon neutral by our own operations in 2022, we'll focus on reporting that, and exclude purchased goods and services and overseas upstream logistics.
-In 2019 our own operations Scope1 &2 carbon footprint was 137256 kg CO2-eq and reduced by 73% to 79201 kg CO2-eq in 2020.
-You can find our full report since 2019 here. (“Halti Carbon Footprint, year 2019”)
+We have calculated our Scope 1 and 2 and 3 emissions for 3 consecutive years.
+As our goal is to be carbon neutral by our own operations in 2022, we'll focus on reporting Scope 1 and 2, and exclude purchased goods and services and overseas upstream logistics (Scope 3).
+In 2019 our own operations Scope 1 & 2 carbon footprint was 137256 kg CO2-eq and reduced by 73% to 79201 kg CO2-eq in 2020.
+You can find our full report since 2019 here.

-In addition, we have started to gather information from our suppliers to be able to also count the manufacturing emissions of Scope 3.
+In addition, we have started to gather additional information from our suppliers to be able to also count the detailed manufacturing emissions of Scope 3.

 We are proud to say that we have reduced our own operation’s (headquarters') waste footprint from 8,2 tonnes (2019) to 6,8 tonnes (2020).
 For more information please read here.
 We recycle all paper, cardboard, bio, glass and plastic according to Finnish waste recycling regulations.
 To minimize our waste, we use 3D design program, pack tightly and send larger number of items at once.
 We print only when necessary and have changed our paper catalogues to digital.
 See our own operations' waste report here.
 In our retail stores, the staff is trained to recycle all waste according to the regulations of each property owner.